EveThan/Parks-Recs_Face_Recognition/README.md

 As the original VGG-Face model was trained on the WildFace dataset, we remove the last layer of the model to fit the model onto our own dataset.
 Hence, our VGG-Face model will not be able to produce a prediction yet as its second last layer will only produce some numerical representations of the input images which are called embeddings.
 We can add one or more layers to finish the model so that it can produce predictions as probabilities.
 In this project, I added another 5 layers with the last layer having a Sigmoid function as its activation function to finish the model.
 The last layer has 5 nodes or units because it needs to produce probabilities for 5 characters for a given image input.

 In order to detect and locate multiple faces in an image, cv2.CascadeClassifier is loaded with <a href="https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt2.xml" target="_blank">haarcascade_frontalface_alt2.xml</a>.
 Overall, the model has an validation accuracy of 60%.
-The model is later tested on the video
+The model is later tested on the video <a href="https://github.com/ZhengEnThan/Parks-Recs_Face_Recognition/blob/main/ice_rink.mp4" target="_blank">ice_rink.mp4</a>.

 ## Comments
 The model is not that effective in recognizing multiple people in the same frame.
 It also for some reason doesn't recognize Garry throughout the whole video.
+Did the model somehow learn that Garry is a character that is always being ignored in the show? 😆

+Will the model perform better if it is trained on more photos of these characters?

 ## References
 https://sefiks.com/2018/08/06/deep-face-recognition-with-keras/